alirk/alirk.github.io/_pages/about.md

 ======
 - Sigurd Holmsen, Ph.D. in progress, University of Oslo.
 - Daniel Kaiser, Ph.D. in progress, University of Tromsø.
-- Chau Thi Thuy Tran, Ph.D. in progress, University of Oslo.
+- Johan Mylius Kroken, Ph.D. in progress, University of Tromsø.
 - Amir Arfan, Ph.D. in progress, University of Oslo.
 - Zhiyuan Wu, Ph.D. in progress, University of Oslo.